Ice Fishing in Northeastern PA: Top Places to Try This Winter

 Plymouth Twp., PA

-Moon Lake in Plymouth Twp. offers a quiet winter fishing experience within the Moon Lake State Forest Recreation Area of Pinchot State Forest.
+Moon Lake in Plymouth Township offers a quiet winter fishing experience within the Moon Lake State Forest Recreation Area of Pinchot State Forest.
 This scenic lake offers anglers stocked trout, bass and panfish during the ice season.
 With ample parking and shoreline access, Moon Lake is a convenient spot for frozen-lake fishing.

 Learn More